cometbft/cometbft/docs/qa/v034/README.md

 Therefore our testing focuses on the last Tendermint Core version (`v0.34.26`) and the CometBFT release candidate under test.

 We only run the _200 node test_, and not the _rotating node test_.
+The effort of running the latter is not justified given the amount and nature of the changes we are testing with respect to the full QA cycle run previously on `v0.34.x`.
 Since the changes to the system's logic are minimal, we are interested in these performance requirements:

-* The CometBFT release candidate under test performs similarly to Tendermint Core
+* The CometBFT release candidate under test performs similarly to Tendermint Core (i.e., the baseline)
     * when used at scale (i.e., in a large network of CometBFT nodes)
     * when used at scale in a mixed network (i.e., some nodes are running CometBFT and others are running an older Tendermint Core version)